Spotlight

 Professor of Sociology | College of Liberal Arts and Sciences

-Rick Eckstein, PhD, is an expert in sports and society, youth sports, gender and sports, intercollegiate spending and stadium financing.
+Rick Eckstein, PhD, is an expert on sports and society, intercollegiate spending, stadium financing and labor and unions.

 Title IX College Athletics Reform Sociology of Sport Stadium Financing Labor and Unions Sports and Society Social Inequality and Poverty Gender and Sports Youth Sports